Head and Neck Cancer

 Dr. Paul Harari is chairman of the Department of Human Oncology, principal investigator for the Wisconsin H&N SPORE Grant and member of the UW Carbone Cancer Center Senior Leadership Council.
 His clinical and laboratory research is focused on improving treatment outcomes for patients with head and neck cancer.

-Zachary Morris, MD, PhD
+Adam Burr, MD, PhD

-Randall Kimple, MD, PhD, FASTRO
+Randall Kimple, MD, PhD, MBA, FASTRO

 Dr. Kimple’s lab has established one of the largest tissue repositories of head and neck cancer patient-derived xenografts and have helped define best practices for the establishment, passage, and use of these valuable resources.
 Patient derived xenografts are established in mice directly from patient biopsies and are thought to better represent the biology of their human source than model cell lines grown in plastic tissue culture plates.